-Private Citizens and employers requiring the student to work outside the United States.
+Private citizens and employers that require the student to work outside the United States.

 3. Are there any restrictions to the use of Federal Work Study funds to pay student workers?

 Yes, there are some restrictions to the use of Federal Work Study funds.
 Federal Work Study funds cannot be used to pay students whose job: